 Perhaps start off with smaller projects, or a longer project with lots of little bite-size sections.
 The project doesn’t have to be a big finished piece, it could just be little snippets… Random snapshots rather than a cohesive set of images, a set of doodles rather than complex illustrations, a postcard rather than a poster, a mini-article rather than a long story, a soundbite rather than a film, a dress design rather than a finished piece, a mood-board rather than a styled location.

 There will be days when it drives you round the bend and you feel like sacking it off.
 Try to stick with it – as with most things, the things that take the most effort yield the biggest rewards and it’s so fulfilling to see a personal project finished.

 At the end of the project, take time to sit down and evaluate it.
 List what went well, what went not so well – what you learned.
 This will help you to find your next project and choose something that you’ll get more out of and push you to develop your creativity further.

 So there we are – go on get started, good luck and have fun!
 You and your business won’t regret it.
 I’ll do the same – it’s a shamefully long time since I did any personal work myself and I need to get stuck into some more this year.
 Please share your own personal projects in the comments below, I’d love to check them out.
 Hopefully we can all inspire each other!

 MORE RESOURCES FOR YOU

 If you’d like support building your own photography business, I’d love to help you!
 I run a free, friendly and supportive Facebook group for photographers – please do come and join us, we’d love to have you in there!
-I also offer one-to-one mentoring, family photography workshops and a one-stop-shop branding, marketing and productivity course.
+I also offer one-to-one mentoring, family photography workshops and branding, marketing and productivity courses.
 Any questions at all, please do get in touch, I’m very happy to help!

 Tips, inspiration and resources to inject some joy & lighten the load